Charles Orme: 1965–1969: Freelance: Khartoum

-In 1965, Orme stepped out from under the Pinewood corporate umbrella into the role of freelance production supervisor for Khartoum, directed by Basil Dearden, produced by Julian Blaustein and starring Charlton Heston, Laurence Olivier, Ralph Richardson and Richard Johnson.
+In 1965, Orme moved into being a freelance production supervisor for Khartoum, directed by Basil Dearden, produced by Julian Blaustein and starring Charlton Heston, Laurence Olivier, Ralph Richardson and Richard Johnson.

-In 1968, Orme worked as a production supervisor on Inspector Clouseau, directed by Bud Yorkin, starring Alan Arkin, Frank Finlay and Delia Boccardo.
+In 1968, he worked as a production supervisor on Inspector Clouseau, directed by Bud Yorkin, starring Alan Arkin, Frank Finlay and Delia Boccardo.

-In 1969, Orme made the jump from production supervisor to associate producer to reunite with director Basil Dearden on The Assassination Bureau, edited by Teddy Darvas, photographed by cinematographer Geoffrey Unsworth and starring Oliver Reed, Diana Rigg, Telly Savalas and Curt Jurgens.
+In 1969, Orme moved from being a production supervisor to associate producer to reunite with director Basil Dearden on The Assassination Bureau, edited by Teddy Darvas, photographed by cinematographer Geoffrey Unsworth and starring Oliver Reed, Diana Rigg, Telly Savalas and Curt Jurgens.

 1969–1970: Development and pre-production work

 During 1969 and 1970, Orme worked on development and pre-production work for the following 18 projects: